 Air Canada serves the same breakfast on every single (non-international) flight – Parsley omelette, sausage and potatoes.
 The fruit was a welcome sight, but I can only say the food was fine, perfectly edible but nothing to write home about.

 The service was a far cry from Cathay Pacific first class.
 The flight Attendant seemed robotic and wanted to be done with you in as little words and time as possible.
 I can understand this for a late night domestic flight though, so I won’t complain about it.

-    The food was average and honestly I would just skip it on a late night flight.
+The food was average and honestly I would just skip it on a red-eye flight.
 On the other hand, the seat was very comfortable – on a Canadian domestic route, there is simply no better seats available.

-    I would definitely recommend flying on a wide-body Air Canada jet (777 or 787) for this route, but in the future avoid these overnight flights unless you can sleep in the whole day afterwards.
+I would definitely recommend flying on a wide-body Air Canada jet (777 or 787) for this route, but in the future avoid these overnight flights (business class or not) unless you can sleep in the whole day afterwards.